Menu

 WatchCavities & Tooth Decay

-Every time you eat or drink, leftover sugars and carbohydrates combine with mouth bacteria to form a sticky film called plaque.
-If that plaque isn't brushed and flossed away, it releases acids that slowly demineralize the enamel — eventually punching a hole through it.
-That hole is a cavity, and once it forms, it only gets bigger.
+That sticky film on your teeth has a name, plaque, and it forms every time you eat or drink as leftover sugars and carbohydrates mix with mouth bacteria.
+Left in place by skipped brushing and flossing, the plaque releases acids that slowly demineralize the enamel until they punch a hole straight through it.
+The hole is a cavity, and once it forms it only gets bigger.

-This video shows the progression in clear detail: how decay starts in the outer enamel, spreads into the softer dentin underneath, and — if untreated — reaches the pulp where the tooth's nerves live.
-Once bacteria invade the pulp, a simple filling is no longer enough, and a root canal becomes necessary to save the tooth.
+Left untreated, decay doesn't stay put.
+This video traces the progression in clear detail, from the outer enamel into the softer dentin underneath and, eventually, all the way to the pulp where the tooth's nerves live.
+Once bacteria reach the pulp, a simple filling can no longer fix it, and a root canal becomes necessary to save the tooth.

-When a cavity is caught early, treatment at Brammeier Dental of Naperville is usually a quick, comfortable filling visit.
-Dr. Brammeier will walk you through the material choice — tooth-colored composite, gold, or silver — based on the tooth's location, function, and your preference.
+Catch a cavity early and treatment at Brammeier Dental of Naperville is usually a quick, comfortable filling visit.
+Dr. Brammeier will talk through the material options, whether tooth-colored composite, gold, or silver, weighing the tooth's location, its function, and what you prefer.

 Want the full story on Fillings & Bonding?